fracasula/go-twitter-test/README.md

 5. `Event Dispatcher API`: its only responsibility is to allow other actors in the architecture to create events which then end up in the `Event Store` thus the loop would start again from point 1 (the events are picked up by `Reducers` which persist a folded state into the `Discoverable Data Set` and so on)

+# Running the application

+Just run `make` and you should have a docker container acting as HTTP server mapped on your `localhost:8080`.

+# Running the tests

+Just run `make test`.
+It will generate the needed files and then it will run the tests.

+# Manual tests

+If you'd like to run a few manual tests yourself I've added a `postman_collection.json` file that you can import in your [Postman](https://www.getpostman.com) installation.
+You'll find two sample requests in there, one for creating messages and one for getting them.